SpaceVim/SpaceVim/docs/_posts/2019-10-25-use-vim-as-a-rust-ide.md

 ### REPL support

-Start a `rusti` inferior REPL process with `SPC l s i`.
+Start a `evcxr` inferior REPL process with `SPC l s i`.
 After the REPL process being started, you can send code to inferior process.
 All key bindings prefix with `SPC l s`, including sending line, sending selection or even send whole buffer.